monirbounadi/minimal-mistakes/_pages/about.md

 My research interests unify my interests in ethics and statistics.
 This includes causal inference to identify effective charitable interventions, and statistics to help policymakers weigh different kinds of evidence.

 If I can help you, contact me.
-F

 ## Long CV